zoff-kollektiv/cifar/data/people/7-zuheir-garrana.md

 startOfSanctions: |
   21.03.2011
 ---
-Minister of Tourism between 2005 and until the revolution in January 2011, Zuheir Garrana was arrested alongside Hosni Mubarak and other ministers of government, some of whom are no longer subject to sanctions.
+Minister of Tourism between 2005 until the revolution in January 2011, Zuheir Garrana was arrested alongside Hosni Mubarak and other ministers of government, some of whom are no longer subject to sanctions.
 He was sentenced to five years in prison for letting two businessmen buy state land illegally in 2011.
 [1](https://www.voanews.com/a/egypts-former-tourism-minister-gets-5-years-for-corruption-121573429/158072.html)